jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - `userMessageAutoSubmitted`: Emitted when an utterance is auto-submitted to chat, ensuring it appears in the chat history
 - `connectionStatusChanged`: Emitted when the WebSocket connection status changes
 - `ttsStateChanged`: Emitted when the text-to-speech state changes
+- `inactivityTimerStarted(int durationMs)`: Emitted when the STT inactivity timer starts, providing the total duration.
+- `inactivityTimerStopped()`: Emitted when the STT inactivity timer stops (cancelled or completed).

+These signals are relayed from `DeepgramSTT` -> `SpeechManager` -> `ChatController`.

 ## Adding New Features